- Emergency Assistance

 The United States Government for some time has warned American citizens to avoid travel to Gaza.
 Due to the situation there, the U.S. government will not assist Americans to enter Gaza and cannot provide assistance in exiting Gaza.
 American citizens who decide in spite of this warning to enter Gaza should understand that many American citizens have found themselves unable to exit Gaza once they entered.
 Exiting Gaza via the Erez crossing into Israel, which is tightly restricted by the Government of Israel, is nearly impossible.
 Exit through the Rafah border crossing into Egypt is unpredictable and can involve significant expense.
 Neither the U.S. Consulate in Jerusalem nor U.S. Embassy Jerusalem, Branch Office Tel Aviv or U.S. Embassy Cairo can facilitate entry or exit via Erez or Rafah.
 For further information, please consult the Department of State’s travel warning for Israel, the West Bank, and Gaza.

 U.S. Government personnel and dependents have special travel restrictions in the West Bank and Gaza as outlined in the Department of State’s travel advisory for Israel, the West Bank, and Gaza.
 If you work for the U.S. Government and have questions concerning whether these travel restrictions apply to you, please check with the office responsible for setting your agency’s travel policy.

 - The U.S. Department of State’s country-specific information on Israel, the West Bank, and Gaza

-- The U.S. Department of State’s travel warning for Israel, the West Bank, and Gaza
+- The U.S. Department of State’s travel advisory for Israel, the West Bank, and Gaza

-- The U.S. Embassy in Tel Aviv, Israel
+- The U.S. Embassy Branch Office in Tel Aviv, Israel

 - The U.S. Embassy in Amman, Jordan